aaroncampbell/Custom-Post-Type-Archives-in-Nav-Menus/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2SPVMHXGRUPRU
 Tags: custom post types, cpt, archive, nav menus Requires at least: 3.2
-Tested up to: 3.2
+Tested up to: 4.3
-Stable tag: 0.0.1
+Stable tag: 0.1.0

+This is now in WordPress core as of 4.4.
 Adds an archive checkbox to the nav menu meta box for Custom Post Types that support archives

 == Description ==

+This is now in WordPress core as of 4.4.
 Adds an archive checkbox to the nav menu meta box for Custom Post Types that support archives.
-Requires WordPress 3.2 and PHP 5.2+.

 == Installation ==